Skip to content

 Invariants

 pre invariants check the state of the aggregates before they are mutated, while post invariants check the state after the mutation.
+When a pre-invariant fails, a ValidationError is raised and the mutation never happens.

 Note